tchassijordan/javascript-blackjack-game/README.md

 # Black Jack Game
-This is a simple but efficient implementation of the famous black Jack game using javascript.
-The game template is created with html and styling was done using css.
+Heyo, this is my version of the famous black jack game.
+I brought this game to life using javascript.
+The game template/markups is created with html and css to add styling and personality to it.

+---

+## Preview

 <img src="./images/blackjack.png" alt="game preview">